Shirochi-stack/Glossarion/docs/poeguide.md

 A: Typically every 3-7 days, or whenever you see authentication errors.

 **Q: Is this safe?**
-A: Yes-ish, but treat your cookie like a password.
+A: I hope, please treat your cookie like a password.
 Anyone with your cookie can access your POE account.

 **Q: Can this be automated?**
 A: Not that i know of.
 POE uses HttpOnly cookies specifically to prevent programmatic access for security reasons.